< Back

 • A higher rate for profits above that threshold

-The Netherlands has a large number of tax treaties to avoid double taxation and follows international guidelines (OECD, EU) on transparency and fair taxation.
-If you run a multinational company, you may also need to comply with rules on:
+The Netherlands has signed many tax treaties to avoid double taxation.
+Moreover, it follows international tax principles (OECD, EU) regarding transparency and fair taxation.
+If you operate internationally, you may need to comply with additional rules on:

 • Transfer pricing